drojaazu/suddendesu/content/entry/hidden-options-in-niyanpai-and-musoubana/index.md

 Like Nyanpai, and unlike most other Nichibutsu adult games, the test mode menu is not normally accessible, although it remains in the game fully working.
 Going through the menu we have:

- - Sound - A pretty standard sound test
+A - Sound: A pretty standard sound test<br />
- - Continue - Displays the CONTINUE? screen
+B - Continue: Displays the CONTINUE? screen<br />
- - Shoukai - Japanese for introduction; shows the screen when first meeting a girl
+C - Shoukai: Japanese for introduction; shows the screen when first meeting a girl<br />
- - Nude - Mm-hmm.
+D - Nude: Mm-hmm.<br />
- - Gan-men - Japanese for face; runs through the various faces displayed by the girls in a round
+E - Gan-men: Japanese for face; runs through the various faces displayed by the girls in a round<br />
- - Item - Shows the card being laid out.
-Not sure if there's supposed to be more to it..
+F - Item: Shows the card being laid out.
+Not sure if there's supposed to be more to it..<br />
- - Sub Game - Screen goes blank for a second then returns to this menu.
-Interesting.
+G - Sub Game: Screen goes blank for a second then returns to this menu.
+Interesting.<br />
- - Bet - Runs through the stages of undress on the Bet screen
+H - Bet: Runs through the stages of undress on the Bet screen<br />
- - W. Up - Distributes the cards like it's about to start a game, then just sits there...
+I - W. Up: Distributes the cards like it's about to start a game, then just sits there...<br />
- - Makeoshimi - Japanese for sore loser; shows the screen after defeating one of the girls
+J - Makeoshimi: Japanese for sore loser; shows the screen after defeating one of the girls<br />
- - Ending - Shows the ending.
+K - Ending: Shows the ending.

 I can't find the proper way to access this menu either, but I may just need to spend more time with it.
 For now, here's a MAME cheat to access it:

 ```
   <cheat desc="Options menu">